Find Affordable College Courses

 Of the 15 students majoring in agriculture at UMES, 33% are male and 67% are female.

-With a ranking of #6, Rutgers University - New Brunswick did quite well on this year’s most popular schools for general agriculture students working on their bachelor’s degree.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

 About 42% of the students majoring in agriculture at the school are women while 58% are male.